 When possible, it is also beneficial to get a complete health history from your child’s biological family.
 This may help to educate you about potential health concerns as well as being important information to share with your child’s pediatrician.

 As your child grows older, it is natural for them to have deeper questions.
 Don’t let this make you uncomfortable.
+Prepare to answer questions.
 If your child wants to explore their biological roots, it does not mean that they love you any less as a parent.
 It is a natural curiosity and it is something that you can explore together.

 – Trauma History– If you are adopting through the foster care system, you may find that your child has been through some difficult situations.
 Some children are in the system due to abuse or neglect.
 This can create obstacles with trust, behavior, and forming connections.
 Be patient and reassure your child.
 Listen with an open mind and help them to know that your love for them is unconditional.
 During good times and difficult times, show them that you are there for them.